-David is selling the bike frame pictured above, powder coated and finished in color of buyer’s choice, including all custom frame components, bearings and extra wide bottom bracket spindle but without the rear suspension, crank set or pedals for $1,860.00
+David is selling the bike frame pictured above, powder coated and finished in the color of the buyer’s choice.
+The frame includes all the custom frame components, bearings, and extra-wide bottom bracket spindle…but without the rear suspension, crank set, or pedals for $1,860

 The other big drawback to the Phasor e-bike is that there is a lead time.
 Currently, the wait for your frame to be delivered is up to three months after putting up a 50% deposit.
 That’s a long time to wait for anything in this day and age.